 Theory 1

-In many “games of chance”, it is assumed by symmetry principles that all outcomes are equally likely.
-From this assumption we infer the rule for
+In many “games of chance,” it is assumed based on symmetry principles that all outcomes are equally likely.
+From this assumption we infer a rule for the probability measure

 In words: the probability of event

-When this formula applies, it is important to be able to count total outcomes, as well as outcomes satisfying various conditions.
+When this formula applies, it is important to be able to count the total outcomes as well as the outcomes that satisfy various conditions.

 Permutations

-Permutations count the number of ordered lists one can form from some items.
+Permutations count the number of ordered lists one can form from a set of items.
 For a list of

-items taken from a total collection of , the number of permutations is:
+items taken from a total collection of items, the number of permutations is:

 There are

-Combinations count the number of sets (ignoring order) one can form from some items.
-We define a notation for it like this:
+Combinations count the number of subsets (ignoring order) one can form from some items.
+For a subset of

 For example: